Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expansion and Matter Distribution

 \subsection{Curvature and Topology of the Expanding Space-Time}

 The picture of the expanding space-time $\cal M$ conveys a very simple idea: the shape of the space-time is obtained via packed expanding balls with different sizes.
-The expansion of those packed balls creates the universe expansion, where locally the curvature can be obtained straight forward via the curvature of the expanding spheres with different sizes.
-Indeed, it is known that the normal curvature of a sphere of radius $R$ is everywhere and in all direction given by the constant $R^{-1}$ so that the Gaussian curvature is given by $1/R^2$, meanwhile the mean curvature is given by $2/R$ (see\cite{DFN} p.89).
-The curvatures (normal curvature, Gaussian curvature, and the mean curvature) of the sphere are functions of its radius, and if the radius varies the curvatures will vary too.
+The expansion of those packed balls creates the universe expansion, where locally the curvature can be obtained straight forward via the curvature of the expanding spheres of different sizes.
+Indeed, it is known that the normal curvature of a sphere of radius $R$ is everywhere and in all direction given by the constant $R^{-1}$ so that the Gaussian curvature is given by $1/R^2$, meanwhile the mean curvature is given by $2/R$ (see\cite{Chap3DFN} p.89).
+The curvatures (normal curvature, Gaussian curvature, and the mean curvature) of the sphere are functions of its radius, and if the radius varies the curvatures will also vary.
 This leads to the conclusion that the expanding space-time $\cal M$ has locally and globally a variable curvature.
 Globally at large scale (if we consider the radius of the primordial expanding basic elements at present time) the curvature will be approximatively close to zero since the primordial balls were expanding for 15 billion years (that is to say the radius of the primordial expanding basic elements is considered to be very large today), which indicates that the space-time is almost flat, meanwhile if we consider the measure of radius of balls from the Apollonian gasket that exists between each packed three primordial basic elements, we will find a variable curvature less than 1.\pesp

 This simulation of the expansion of the space-time via expansion of its basic elements takes into account the density of the space-time and leads to the appearance of other new basic elements, with different sizes in any interstice, that form Apollonian gaskets of packed expanding balls (see Fig.\ref{Light6}).
-The appearance of Apollonian gaskets between any three packed basic elements makes the topology of this expanding space-time variable since this expansion creates holes.\pesp
+The appearance of Apollonian gasket between any three packed basic elements creates the fractal character of the space-time and simulates locally the non-homogeneity of the expanding space-time; meanwhile the simultaneous expansion of the primordial basic elements simulates the homogeneity and isotropy of the expanding space-time at large scale, which is consistent with the cosmological principles \cite{Chap3PEE}.\pesp